dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/overview.md

 title: Configuration
 ---

-DuckDB has a number of configuration options that can be used to change the behavior of the system.
+DataMiner has a number of configuration options that can be used to change the behavior of the system.

 The configuration options can be set using either the [`SET` statement](../sql/statements/set) or the [`PRAGMA` statement](pragmas).
 They can be reset to their original values using the [`RESET` statement](../sql/statements/set#reset).